yadavi-bhatia/Sentinel-Shadow-v3.0/readme.md

 npm run dev
 ```

-The dashboard will usually be available at `http://localhost:5173`, while the FastAPI backend runs at `http://localhost:8000`.[13]
+The dashboard will usually be available at `http://localhost:5173`, while the FastAPI backend runs at `http://localhost:8000`.

 ## Demo flow

 ### Synthetic demo mode

 Use the **Generate Demo Traffic** button to create simulated attacker events.
-This mode is useful for reliable demos because the dashboard updates from real backend data while the incident source remains controlled and repeatable.[7][14]
+This mode is useful for reliable demos because the dashboard updates from real backend data while the incident source remains controlled and repeatable.

 ### Live decoy mode